project-oak/arcsjs-chromium/README.md

 ArcsJs isolates both Javascript and UI.

-Javascript is run in a locked down environment with most capabilities removed, with defense in depth.
+Javascript is run in a locked down environment with most capabilities removed, with a goal toward defense in depth.
 The initial layer can be run inside of an IFRAME or a Worker or Worklet.
 The second layer of isolation is running JS in an environment like SES or FrozenRealms/ShadowRealms.
 And the third layer is sanitizing the Javascript to consider of only pure-top level functions, with no capability to